raspberrypi/hats/README.md

-# B+ ADD-ON BOARDS AND HATs
+# ADD-ON BOARDS AND HATs

 **NOTE** All references to GPIO numbers within this document are referring to the BCM2835 GPIOs (**NOT** pin numbers on the Pi GPIO header).

 ## Introduction

-The Raspberry Pi B+ has been designed specifically with add-on boards in mind.
-For B+ we are introducing 'HATs' (Hardware Attached on Top).
-A HAT is an add-on board for B+ that conforms to the HAT specifications.
-HATs are not backward compatible with models A and B.
+The Raspberry Pi has been designed specifically with add-on boards in mind.
+In 2014 after releasing the Raspberry Pi B+, we introduced 'HATs' (Hardware Attached on Top).
+A HAT is an add-on board that conforms to the HAT specification.
+HATs are compatible with any of the 40 pin Raspbery Pi's but are not backward compatible with models A and B.

 There are obviously a lot of add-on boards designed for the original model A and B boards (which interface to the original 26 way GPIO header).
 The first 26 pins of the B+ GPIO header are identical to those of the original models, so most existing boards will still work.

-As well as now being a 40W GPIO header (originals on B and A are 26W) the biggest change with B+ add-on boards versus older boards designed for models A and B is that the B+'s header has 2 special pins (ID_SC and ID_SD) that are reserved exclusively for attaching an 'ID EEPROM'.
-The ID EEPROM contains data that identifies the board, tells the B+ how the GPIOs need to be set up and what hardware is on the board.
+As well as now being a 40W GPIO header (originals on B and A are 26W) the biggest change with these newer add-on boards versus the Model A and Model B boards is that the 40 pin header has 2 special pins (ID_SC and ID_SD) which are reserved exclusively for attaching an 'ID EEPROM'.
+The ID EEPROM contains data to identify the board, tells the Pi how the GPIOs need to be set up and what hardware is on the board.
 This allows the add-on board to be automatically identified and set up by the Pi software at boot time including loading all the necessary drivers.

 While we cannot force anyone to follow our minimum requirements or HAT specification, doing so will make users lives easier, safer, and will make us more likely to recommend a product.
 Likewise if one of the minimum requirements is ignored we are unlikely to look on a product very favourably.